How to Reset a BT Smart Hub or Smart Hub 2 (Reboot vs Factory Reset) 2026

 Login and reset your BT Broadband router

-It seems so easy to simply restart the router, so why would you want to login and restart the router if it requires a simple power cycle?
-If you don’t have physical access to your router (it is locked in another room, installed in a hard to reach space, or you need to restart the device remotely and you are not at home)
+It seems so easy to simply restart the router, so there are still good reasons to login and restart it rather than rely on a simple power cycle.
+If you don't have physical access to your router (it is locked in another room, installed in a hard to reach space, or you need to restart the device remotely and you are not at home)

 Every router model is different, so be sure to look at your specific model router on how to login and perform a restart.
 Simply log into your router and go to the admin panel.
 From there, look for a restart or reboot option, and click that.
 The router should restart and then come back online after a few minutes.